vyos/vyos-documentation/docs/automation/cloud-init.rst

 * If no networking configuration is provided, then dhcp client is going to be enabled on first interface.
-Bare in mind that this configuration will be inyected at an OS level, so don't expect to find dhcp client configuration on vyos cli.
+Bare in mind that this configuration will be injected at an OS level, so don't expect to find dhcp client configuration on vyos cli.
 Because of this behavior, in next example lab we will disable dhcp-client configuration on eth0.